arro000/medusa-plugin-filestorage-strapi/README.md

-# Medusa-plugin-filestorage-local
+# Medusa-plugin-filestorage-strapi

-Store your images on your strapi server.
+Store your images on your strapi server installation.

 ## Available options (default configuration)